ajoealex/CDP-Commander/README.md

 **Q: Does this interfere with DevTools?**
 A: CDP sessions are exclusive.
 Close DevTools before using this extension, or vice versa.

-**Q: Can I use this for automation?**
-A: Yes, but consider using Puppeteer or Selenium for full automation.
-This extension is designed for manual testing and debugging.

 **Q: Are CDP commands persistent?**
 A: No, effects (like enabled domains) are session-specific.
 Closing the session resets state.